 There is a low counter bar available in Tommy’s Kitchen and Medicine.

 An accessible viewing platform is available upon request.
-The platform is located on the first floor of the Students’ Union building, accessible via a lift, and proves a good view of the stage.
+The platform is located on the first floor of the Students’ Union building, accessible via a lift, and provides a good view of the stage.
 Once registered via email or phone we will send you information with regards to how to access the viewing area on the night.

 Registered charity no: 1141998